rinrinne/install-shared-rbenv/README.md

 user can append dot.profile to $HOME/.profile.

-How to call ruby in system
+How to call ruby from system
 ==========================

+System - no profile, no *rbenv init*

 ```
 $ export RBENV_ROOT=/usr/local/rbenv